bbdimitriu/bbdimitriu.github.io/_posts/2022-12-20-early-adventures-zio-land.markdown

 For my use case I found a library for pretty much all aspects of my application.

 Aside from [zio-kinesis](https://github.com/svroonland/zio-kinesis), [sttp](https://sttp.softwaremill.com/) and [zio-s3](https://zio.dev/zio-s3/), which I have mentioned above, I'd also bring up:
-* [zio-aws](https://zio.dev/zio-aws/), which is a must-have if you need to interact with AWS services
+* [zio-aws](https://zio.dev/zio-aws/), which is a low-level interface, but a must-have if you need to interact with AWS services
 * [zio-json](https://zio.dev/zio-json/) is also very easy to use if you work with JSON (and who doesn't these days? :) )
 * the [ZIO Intellij plugin](https://plugins.jetbrains.com/plugin/13820-zio-for-intellij) can be quite helpful and it is a must if you are going to run tests from within the IDE

 I must also mention the fact that before I found [sttp](https://sttp.softwaremill.com/), I actually tried to use [zio-http](https://zio.dev/ecosystem/community/zio-http), but due to [this issue](https://github.com/svroonland/zio-kinesis/issues/797) I was not able to get it to work together with the latest version of zio-kinesis, so I gave up on it.

-This actually brings me to an important point: there are sometimes very annoying compatibilities between libraries that are built for different minor versions of ZIO (e.g. 2.0.2 vs 2.0.5).
+This actually brings me to an important point: there are sometimes very annoying incompatibilities between libraries that are built for different minor versions of ZIO (e.g. 2.0.2 vs 2.0.5).
 And if you're not careful about these dependencies you will get some very cryptic error messages.
-So this is another improvement area.
 For example:
-`java.lang.Error: Defect in zio.ZEnvironment: Set(SttpBackend[=λ %A → ZIO[-Any,+Throwable,+A],+{package::WebSockets & ZioStreams}]) statically known to be contained within the environment are missing`
+`java.lang.Error: Defect in zio.ZEnvironment: Set(SttpBackend[=λ %A → ZIO[-Any,+Throwable,+A],+{package::WebSockets & ZioStreams}]) statically known to be contained within the environment are missing`.
+So this is another area that requires improvements.

-Overall though, I believe that the already existing diversity of supporting libraries is a testimony for how strong the foundations are, so kudos to the ZIO devs!
+Overall though, I believe that the already existing diversity of supporting libraries is a testimony to how strong the foundations are, so kudos to the ZIO devs!

 ### Final thoughts and looking ahead
 My journey with ZIO so far has been quite exciting.
 Admittedly, I haven't run my application in anger in production just yet and there is no significant complexity involved in my use case.

 But I believe that I have already touched on most of the usual aspects of the development lifecycle (writing the code, testing, deployment, debugging, profiling, etc) and ZIO had an idiomatic approach to most of these aspects.

 I have been quite lucky that I was able to use it in a small greenfield application, and I think that this is the best way to make a start with it.
 So I'm looking forward to new use cases that can benefit from the elegance and safety of effect systems and ZIO in particular.

-One new ZIO feature that I'm interested to look into is [zio-direct](https://github.com/zio/zio-direct), which promises to make the program structure easier to understand, especially for developers that don't have much experience with functional programming and the Scala "for comprehension".
+One new ZIO feature that I'd be interested to try is [zio-direct](https://github.com/zio/zio-direct), which promises to make the program structure easier to understand, especially for developers that don't have much experience with functional programming and the Scala "for comprehension".

-I'm also looking forward to better runtime compatibility between minor releases, because at the moment it can cause some puzzling situations, with seemingly now way out.
+I'm also looking forward to better runtime compatibility between minor releases, because at the moment it can cause some puzzling situations, with seemingly no way out.

-I hope that this blog was useful for getting people interested into functional programming, effect systems and oif course, ZIO, and please reach out to me on [Twitter](https://twitter.com/dimitriu_bogdan) if you'd like to know more about my experience with it.
+I hope that this blog was useful for getting people interested into functional programming, effect systems and of course, ZIO, and please reach out to me on [Twitter](https://twitter.com/dimitriu_bogdan) if you'd like to know more about my experience with it.

 Have fun!